ITV News: 2009–2012

+2012–present

 On 16 November 2012 it was announced ITV News would rebrand in January 2013.
 On 27 November 2012 it was understood the ITV News at 5:30 would be axed, in favour of delivering content for itv.com and creating a new foreign affairs unit.
-The new look brought forth another rearrangement of signature tune The Awakening, more direct than its predecessors, and a new opening sequence featuring "Big Ben" marking the time for its respective news programmes; it also saw the ITN logo removed entirely, the production slide instead being the ITV News logo with "ITN year" in small type underneath.
+The new look brought forth another rearrangement of signature tune The Awakening (entitled "Global Broadcast"), more direct than its predecessors, and a new opening sequence featuring "Big Ben" marking the time for its respective news programmes; it also saw the ITN logo removed entirely, the production slide instead being the ITV News logo with "ITN year" in small type underneath.

 In January 2022, ITV announced that their Evening News programme would be extended to become an hour-long programme at 6:30pm from March.

 In July 2022, it was reported that, with the launch of the new streaming service "ITVX", the platform will feature an ITV News 24/7 service.
 The service will provide ITV News around the clock as well as providing an on-demand service for in-depth investigations, explanatory and eye-witness journalism.
-The service will not be conventional rolling news channel, however it will have 'occasional' live programmes and bulletins.
+The service will not be a conventional rolling news channel, however it will have 'occasional' live programmes and bulletins.
 Instead, the service will focus on "video on-demand" content which they promise will be continuously updated.
 ITVX launched on 8 December 2022.